Skip to main content

 Boomer - full time since March, 2022

-Art Dog in Training - Boomer is still learning the finer points of greeting art appreciators, but is a whiz at giving artwork his respectful attention - and he is an award winning squeaker master.
+Art Dog - Boomer is opinionated about the finer points of greeting art appreciators, but he is a whiz at giving artwork his respectful attention - and he is an award winning squeaker master!

 Powered by Firespring